Strategy11/formidable-forms/readme.txt

 * **Styling and Modals**: Apply **Bootstrap styling** to your forms for a polished look and leverage **Bootstrap modals** for engaging pop-up content.

 Discover why Formidable Pro is hailed as the most advanced WordPress form plugin available.
 To access these powerful features and more, [upgrade to Pro](https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) today and redefine what you can achieve with WordPress forms.

+== Credits ==
+This online form and quiz builder plugin is created by Steve and Steph Wells and the amazing Strategy11 Team with <a href="https://syedbalkhi.com/">Syed Balkhi</a> as an Advisor.

 == Installation ==
 1. Go to the Plugins -> 'Add New' page in your WP admin area